suffolklibraries/lgc/content/collections/events/eco-action-club.md

     content:
       -
         type: text
         text: 'Join Suffolk Wildlife Trust to discover amazing wildlife on your doorstep and be inspired to take action to give nature a helping hand.
-Keep a record of your eco-actions and earn awards!'
+Also, keep a record of your eco-actions and earn awards!'
   -
     type: paragraph
     content: